AnthonySteele/anthonysteele.github.io/TestPyramid.md

 YMMV, but approximately, more than 2, but less than 8.
 Play it by ear.

+Your team and organisation will need to have a common vocabulary of naming layers, but bear in mind that these are not universal.
+You can identify where tests fit by the metrics above.

-New techniques do come along allowing new testing seams. e.g. in ASP.NET, you can now launch the web app in a light-weight in-memory host, and optionally supply mock data stores to it, send http requests to it, all of this in-process.
+New techniques do come along allowing new testing seams. e.g. in ASP.NET, you can now launch the web application in a light-weight in-memory host, and optionally supply mock data stores to it, send http requests to it, all of this in-process.
 This is above a conventional unit test in scope, but below a test that deploys the web application to a test server and then makes queries to it across a network.

 Would these replace unit tests and post-deploy integration tests?
 Only partly.
 I would advocate for a mix of all of these in the test structure.

 ## Test-like techniques

-There are also things that we don't consider to be tests, but play similar roles to tests.
+There are also things that we don't strictly consider to be tests, but play similar roles to tests.
 You can consider them "test-adjacent" techniques:

 At the bottom, fastest and most frequent is in the development environment:
 If you have a language with strong typing, the compiler rejects some things as invalid upfront.
 With types, you don't need a test to tell you that you passed a customer to an order method - the compiler will block that.
-A linter plays a similar role in e.g. JavaScript.
+When the language is not compiled, a linter such as [ESLint for JavaScript](https://eslint.org/) plays a similar role.

 At the other end are post-deploy things sometime called "[testing in production](https://medium.com/@copyconstruct/testing-in-production-the-safe-way-18ca102d0ef1)".